nartc/angular-three/README.md

 > **Q: Why don't you roll your own `ComponentStore` to prevent consumers from having to install another external package?**
 >
 > A: `@ngrx/component-store` is extremely lightweight.
 It is also well-tested.
 I decided to keep it as a `peerDependency` because the consumers can actually **make use** of `@ngrx/component-store` if they find a need for it.
 After all, it's just a **Subject-as-a-Service**, but supercharged.
-The consumers will definitely gain more that what they have to pay for `@ngrx/component-store`.
+The consumers will definitely gain more than what they have to pay for `@ngrx/component-store`.

 ## Documentations